-Please join ITIF, the co-chairs of the Congressional Blockchain Caucus, and a panel of experts for a discussion about how blockchain works, its potential benefits and uses, and the policy challenges and opportunities it creates.
-ITIF will also release a new report that provides an overview of blockchain and offers a set of principles to guide policymakers’ approach to this technology.
+On April 30, 2019, the Information Technology and Innovation Foundation, the co-chairs of the Congressional Blockchain Caucus, and a panel of experts gathered at the Rayburn House Office Building to discuss how blockchain works, its potential benefits and uses, and the policy challenges and opportunities it creates.
+ITIF also released a new report, “A Policymaker’s Guide to Blockchain,” that provides an overview of blockchain and offers a set of principles to guide policymakers’ approach to this technology.

 Alan McQuinn, ITIF Senior Policy Analyst, began the event by calling on policymakers to understand and adopt blockchain technology without over-regulating it.

 The co-chairs of the Congressional Blockchain Caucus offered opening remarks.
 U.S. Representative David Schweikert began by explaining the broader implications of blockchain technology, noting the need for an honest conversation about who owns data on a distributed ledger.
 Despite blockchain’s core elegance to prove identity, data privacy still poses concerns.